KiraQueensThirdBomb/dotshome/README.md

 chmod +x ~/.config/rofi/powermenu/type-2/powermenu.sh
 chmod +x ~/.config/waybar/scripts/reload.sh
 ```
-after finishing you have to reboot into hyprland and use this command to create the color schemes with the wallpapers
+after finishing you can to reboot into hyprland and use this command to create the color schemes with the wallpapers
 ```shell
 matugen image ~/Wallpapers/wall1.jpg
 ```